Small Business Advisor Program

 Collaborate and network with graduate business students, entrepreneurs and experienced professional advisors

-Learn to start a small business
+Learn how to start and grow a small business

 Current MBA student (or comparable masters degree)